ZyrusplaysAnimations/Wrapper-Online-Plus-Assets-Beta/README.md

 # Do not FORK yet!

 This repository is not ready, we will try to add more assets here so please do not fork it or connect it with your LVM clone.
-If you fork and modify some of the contents, you will got an Access Denied error!
+This asset server is BETA.

 # d3v4eglovri8yt cloudfront recreation